AAlab1819/GrandMarcell-01082170016/Sorting/ReadMe.md

 ## [**Problems**](https://codeforces.com/problemset/problem/291/A) <> [**Solution**](http://codeforces.com/contest/291/submission/42823757)\

-## 768A: oath of The Night's Watch
+## 768 A : oath of The Night's Watch
 This problems asking us to help jon snow.With that begins the watch of Jon Snow.
 He is assigned the task to support the stewards.
 This time he has n stewards with him whom he has to provide support.
 Each steward has his own strength.